vykhand/RCleaningData_project/CodeBook.md

 ##Cleaned up data set description

-Dataset consists of one file - tidy.csv
+Dataset consists of one file - tidy.txt

 This file contains the following variables: